When you’re looking for ways to make some extra money, sometimes the simple solutions are best.

 Plasma Donation Requirements

 There are some requirements that you’ll need to meet in order to be able to donate plasma.
-CSL Plasma is one of the leaders in the industry and their requirements are:
+CSL Plasma is one of the leaders in the industry and its requirements are:

 - You must be 18 or older and in good health